brianb12321/RemotePlus/README.md

 ### Server Core Is Missing
 If you receive the follwing error while starting up RemotePlusServer:
 ```
-elcome to RemotePlusServer, version: 1.0.0.0
+Welcome to RemotePlusServer, version: 1.0.0.0

 Starting server core to setup and initialize services.